-Movement is an Interactive camp led by Urban Prairie’s movement teacher, Ms. Adriana Kondrat.
-Different sports are played each day such as soccer, basketball and flag football.
+This is an interactive camp led by Urban Prairie’s movement teacher, Ms. Adriana Kondrat.
+Different sports are played each day such as soccer, basketball, and flag football.
 Basic skills will be taught through exercises, drills, and games.
 Scrimmages with all students will be played at the end of each day.
 Students should bring a white shirt and colored shirt each day for team separation.
 This camp is recommended for children entering 3rd grade and above.
 Any 1st and 2nd grade students who attend will learn other games that are more age appropriate during this week.

 Did you know that some of your favorite out-of-the-box snacks are even tastier made from scratch?
 Come and learn to make your favorites–crackers, cucumber dill pickles, pretzel rods and more!
 They will be the perfect treats for your lunch boxes.
 Each student will work on their very own keepsake recipe book to take home.
 Cooking camp will be led City Garden’s assistant teacher, Hannah Dallman.

 Week 8: August 3-7 ~ Puppets and Film Camp

 Puppet camp will be taught by City Garden Teacher, Paula Franzese.
 Come experience the fun and enjoyment of creating a puppet play.
 We will explore different puppetry and stories from many cultures.
 Each child will create their own puppet and perform a puppet play on the last day of camp.

 Film camp will be led by filmmaker, producer, screen writer, and City Garden Assistant Teacher, Hannah Dallman.
 Come and make a thaumatrope to trick your friend’s eye with!
 Learn how a movie is made and all the jobs involved in production.
 This week will introduce children to the building blocks of visual literacy through hands-on experience.

 Week 9: August 10 – 14 ~ Painting and Collage Camp